xcart/xcart-docs/_pages/devs_en/basics/forms.md

 {% note info %}
 If you create a form in the customer area, you will not have Submit button beneath the fields.
-In order to add one, you need to add the following method to the form's class:
+In order to add one, you need to add the following method to the form's class XLite\Module\XCExample\FormDemo\View\Model\FormDemo:

 ```php
     protected function getFormButtons()